ShikharJ/GSoC-2018-Work-Report/README.md

 I am extremely grateful to my mentor - [Marcus](https://github.com/zoq) - for all his support and for being extremely responsive and helpful everytime I was stuck.
 Without his help, this project would've been a lot harder and a lot less fun to do.

-`Mlpack` was the first Machine Learning library that I contributed to, and the journey has been simply amazing.
+`mlpack` was the first Machine Learning library that I contributed to, and the journey has been simply amazing.
 I have finally come across an Open-Source project that aligns deeply with my personal interests and what I wish to do long-term, a library providing the opportunity of implementing the latest stuff from the research world, a great build architecture and the possibility of working natively in `C++`.

 I am also thankful to `Google` for the opportunity to work on this project, which helped me learn a lot in such a short period of time.